 If you are a returning student looking to complete prerequisite courses at UW-Madison, please note that you will need to apply to be a University Special student through the Adult Career and Special Student Services Office.

 What happens once I'm admitted?

 SOAR (Student Orientation, Advising, and Registration) will be your first step as a UW-Madison student.
 Once you are enrolled as a UW-Madison student, we also encourage you to sign-up for our online orientation designed to help you navigate your experience on this campus as a pre-health student.
-The orientation is called “Preparing for Professional Programs in Health Care.”
+The orientation is called “Pre-Health 101.”